mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void DeleteKey([AdgKeyTable keyTable](/reference/datagate/datagate-client/adg-key-table.html))

 Deletes the record with the specified key from the file that the FileAdapter is working with.

+#### Remarks
+The DeleteKey method is used to delete the record with the specified key from the file that the FileAdapter is working with.
+It first checks if the provided AdgKeyTable is null.
+If it is, it throws an ArgumentNullException.
+It then calls the DeleteKey method of the FileData object of the FileAdapter, passing the provided AdgKeyTable.
+The DeleteKey method of the FileData object deletes the record with the specified key from the file.
+The AdgKeyTable should contain the key of the record to delete.
+This operation is irreversible, so it should be used with caution.
+It is recommended to have a backup of the file before calling this method.

 ```cs
 void DeleteKey(AdgKeyTable keyTable)